-Administering the right, therapeutic amount of vital medications has a drastic effect on patient outcomes.
-Prescribing too much of a highly specialized drug can result in toxicity and adverse side effects.
+Administering the right, therapeutic dose of high-risk medications has a drastic effect on patient outcomes.
+Prescribing too much of a high-risk drug can result in toxicity and adverse side effects.
 Receiving too little of a medication will not be beneficial for the patient and could result in ineffective care and prolonged hospital stays.

 Such is the case of the highly effective but high-risk antibiotic drug, vancomycin.
 Vancomycin is widely used to treat complicated infections such as methicillin-resistant Staphylococcus aureus (MRSA), sepsis or pneumonia.
 However, dosing the drug in adults and children is challenging due to a large variation in pharmacokinetics, or the movement of the medication into, through and out of the body.
 Improper dosage could lead to acute kidney injury (AKI), among a number of other side effects.

 Historically, pharmacists have calculated prescription measures working offline with tables or formulas created based on the ‘average’ patient.
 Many conventional dosing formulas determine the therapeutic range for medication based primarily off patient age and weight alone – leaving out factors like lifestyle, genetics and other data relevant to high-risk medicine.
 Generalized data is effective for dosing low-risk drugs, but when dealing with high-risk medications a greater degree of precision is necessary to yield greater patient outcomes.